Christian Zen - a New Religion?

 This process had it's conflicts.
 Yamada Roshi in 1987 seemed to regret his teaching permission for some of his students.

 Rinzai Zen school.

-Some opened their own Zen schools and appointed lots of Christian Zen teacher and master.
+Some opened their own Zen schools and appointed Christian Zen teacher and master themselves.

-Today this version of Zen has spread all over Europe, USA, Australia.
+Today Christian Zen has spread all over Europe, USA, Australia.